AGI Requires a Coordination Layer on Top of Pattern Repositories: MACI: A Principled Coordination Architecture

-\paragraph{CRIT as a judge: Socratic filtering of ill-posed arguments.} Debate alone is insufficient if agents can generate claims that are vague, internally inconsistent, or unsupported yet rhetorically fluent.
-MACI therefore introduces an explicit judge role grounded in CRIT (Critical Reading Inquisitive Template) that evaluates \emph{reasonableness} independent of stance~\cite{crit2023}.
-The judge tests whether a claim is well-defined, whether assumptions are explicit, whether evidence supports the conclusion, and what would falsify it.

-Operationally, CRIT gates the communication loop.
-Before a message is integrated into the shared state, it is scored for clarity, consistency, evidential grounding, and falsifiability.
-Low-scoring arguments are rejected or returned with targeted Socratic queries (e.g., ``Which premise does the work?'', ``What evidence would change your conclusion?'', ``Are you changing definitions?'').
-This improves downstream anchoring by forcing arguments into forms that bind to shared constraints rather than just plausible.
+where $S_{j\to i}$ is the anchoring strength of the incoming argument.
+When the incoming argument is weakly anchored (small $S_{j\to i}$), agents explore (high $\alpha_c$); when it binds strongly (large $S_{j\to i}$), agents yield toward synthesis.

-\paragraph{Convergence dynamics with memory.} With modulation and judging, debate becomes an explicit state-evolution process.
+\paragraph{Convergence dynamics.} With modulation and judging, debate becomes a state-evolution process.
 Early rounds emphasize breadth and hypothesis coverage.
 Middle rounds emphasize anchoring-driven integration and pruning.
-Late rounds converge either to a synthesized position or to a structured residual disagreement with clearly identified fault lines.
-Persistent memory systems (e.g., SagaLLM~\cite{sagallm2025}, and REALM-Bench \cite{realm-kdd2026}) track what was asserted, why it was asserted, and what later evidence contradicted it, enabling revision and auditability.
+Late rounds converge either to a synthesized position or to a structured residual disagreement with identified fault lines.

-\paragraph{Debate as a controller for precision RAG and data acquisition.} Debate can also route evidence.
-When agents disagree for principled reasons, the disagreement often indicates either (i) missing information required to anchor a decision, or (ii) an evidence set that is mutually inconsistent.
-MACI converts these signals into targeted requests: discriminating retrieval queries, missing contextual variables, or confirmatory measurements, then re-enters debate after storing the new evidence in memory.

-In our EVINCE study, we show this concretely in clinical reasoning: two agents can surface likely failure points in an initial diagnosis, propose the queries and laboratory tests that most reduce ambiguity, and thereby prevent or correct misdiagnoses~\cite{dualdial2025}.\footnote{Diagnostic error is a recognized public health problem.
-A National Academies report cites a conservative estimate that about 5\% of U.S. outpatients experience diagnostic error each year, and postmortem research suggests diagnostic errors contribute to roughly 10\% of patient deaths~\cite{NASEM2015}.
-Complementary work highlights that serious harms from misdiagnosis concentrate in a small set of conditions, suggesting targeted evidence-seeking interventions can be high leverage~\cite{Newman-Toker2023}.}

-\paragraph{Why this matters.} Behavior modulation prevents premature agreement that ignores long-tail counterexamples and prevents endless arguing that never consolidates when evidence is stable.
-CRIT prevents convergence to a coherent-sounding synthesis built on ill-posed premises.
-Together with semantic anchoring and memory, these mechanisms make multi-agent interaction reliable and revisable.

-Beyond epistemic reliability, the same checks-and-balance structure supports ethical alignment when appropriate behavior depends on local norms and culture.
-In our \textsc{Dike}--\textsc{Eris} framework~\cite{DikeErisChang2025}, \textsc{Dike} specifies general principles and constraints, while \textsc{Eris} interprets and applies them in a context-sensitive manner.